Seahawks rookie Mike Morris plans to take advantage of Michael Bennett’s teachings

 Morris got his first taste of Lumen Field during the team’s mock game Friday but admitted that he was one of the rookies who coach Pete Carroll later referred to as being a little wide-eyed at the experience.

-“A lot of people can get hyped over it and I feel like I was one of those guys,’’ he said.
+“A lot of people can get hyped over it, and I feel like I was one of those guys,’’ he said.
 “So I just need to calm down and refocus and trust my instincts.
-I feel like football hasn’t changed since little league — just a lot more to think about and do and the game is a lot, lot faster and the people are way better.
+I feel like football hasn’t changed since little league — just a lot more to think about and do, and the game is a lot, lot faster, and the people are way better.
 Just got to breathe and trust your instincts.’’

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.